 - Repeatable results are far more important than repeatable processes.
 Effective teams focus on producing repeatable results, such as delivering high-quality software that meets stakeholder needs in a timely and cost effective manner.
 Because each team finds themselves in a unique situation, to be most efficient they need to follow a unique process tailored to reflect that situation.
 That “unique process” may be comprised of a relatively standard lifecycle and common practices such as architecture envisioning, database regression testing, non-solo development, and many others (granted, those practices may be tailored to reflect the situation too).
 Each team in your organization must be allowed to follow their version of the process, ideally sharing similar process components defined by a common process framework, to achieve the results required of them.

 - Empiricism is far more important than theory.
 Observing how well a technique works in practice, and more importantly the context of the situations in which it (doesn’t) work is far more valuable to practitioners than theories or prognostications about what should work.
 Theory has its place, but it is a poor cousin to empiricism.
-The DA framework was originally developed based on observations of dozens of organizations worldwide, and has evolved since then based on learnings from many more.
+The DA toolkit was originally developed based on observations of dozens of organizations worldwide, and has evolved since then based on learnings from many more.
 Furthermore it is backed up by our ongoing industry research.

 IT departments are unique, complex adaptive systems.
 Anyone working in such environments needs a process framework that is sufficiently flexible to address the range of situations faced by your teams.
 The Disciplined Agile process decision framework is light-weight yet sufficiently flexible to support scaling at both the tactical and strategic levels.